ynarter/ML_project/README.md

-# Introduction to Machine Learning Term Project.
+# Introduction to Machine Learning Term Project

 Team project for the CS233 Introduction to Machine Learning course in EPFL.
 The project consists of two milestones.